NSDesign/ShapeStudio/docs/future-features.md

 This document will be updated as requirements evolve and technical constraints are identified.
 Implementation details may change based on user feedback and architectural decisions.

-Last updated: December 4, 2025
+Last updated: November 25, 2025